unadlib/alias-webpack-plugin/README.md

 ## Example

-create alias path list to a `.aliasrc` / `.aliasrc.js` file or create a custom file from execution path
+create alias path list to a `alias.json` / `alias.config.js` file or create a custom file from execution path
 ```javascript
 import aliasWebpackPlugin from 'alias-webpack-plugin'